 In most American states, he notes, job applicants have the right to read the letters of ecommendation, and can even file a suit against the writer if the contents are too negative.
 When the writer uses LIAR, however, "whether perceived correctly or not by the candidate, the phrases are virtually litigation-proof."

-The current edition of Professor Thornton's popular work first appeared in October 2003 and is published by Sourcebooks Hysteria at a list price of $14.99.
-If you're stuck choosing a birthday present for the person who already has everything, this highly entertaining read might be just what you're looking for!
+Professor Thornton's book first appeared in October 2003 and is published by Sourcebooks Hysteria at a list price of $14.99.
+If you're stuck choosing a birthday present for the person who already has everything, this highly entertaining read might just be your answer.

 © David V. Appleyard 2013 All rights reserved